-When a coagulant is added to the muddy water, it creates a coagulation process that neutralizes the particles’ negative charge.
+A coagulant added to muddy water creates a coagulation process that neutralizes the particles’ negative charge.
 Once neutralized, the particles can come together to form larger particles called micro-flocs or pin flocs.

 The next chemical reaction is called flocculation, which helps create even larger flocs or macro-flocs.
-In this step, chemical products called flocculants help bring together the coagulated particles to form longer and larger particle chains.
+In this step, a water-soluble polymer, or flocculant, helps bring together the coagulated particles to form longer and larger particle chains.
 As the flocculant chains become larger, they become heavier and even visible to the naked eye.
-The flocculants create a larger particle with a higher mass-to-drag ratio, so they speed up the natural process of sedimentation.
+The flocculants create a larger particle with a higher mass-to-drag ratio, speeding up the natural process of sedimentation.

 As the sedimentation process continues, a sludge forms at the bottom of whatever is holding the wastewater.
 In nature, we see this in the delta at a river’s mouth; in industry, this sludge accumulates in settling ponds, sludge ponds, clarifiers, or thickeners.
 Once the sludge has formed, it can be managed and disposed of through different methods.

 It’s important to note that coagulants and flocculants aren’t only used to make sediment fall out of liquid suspension.
 Due to their ability to neutralize and agglomerate colloids, the chemicals also support dissolved air flotation (DAF) applications.
 In DAF applications, microbubbles pull the solids to the top of a tank, where a skimmer removes them.

 As you can tell, polymers play an important role in wastewater treatment.
 Besides separating solids from liquids, they also help thicken sludge and dewater contaminated material for easier handling and disposal.
 Removing the water content from a waste sludge can change the waste properties from liquid to solid waste.
 This change has significant impacts on the disposal cost or tipping fee.